lakejs/lake-docs/reference/command.md

 The `Command` interface is used to manage a collection of commands.

-:::tip Note
+:::warning Note
-The constructor is not available, you can access its properties and methods through the [editor.command](/reference/editor.md#command) object.
+The constructor is not directly accessible.
+Instead, you can access its methods via the [editor.command](/reference/editor.md#command) object.
 :::

 Example: